bmwcarit/MoCOCrW/README.md

 Make sure that the adapted version of libdilithium can be found by the linker.

-HSM and dilithium support can be enabled independently.
+Note, HSM and dilithium support can be enabled independently via CMake arguments.

 #### Dilithium Adaptions